 Rick: Perhaps we should take another audience question at this point, then wait till you get the mic, okay?
 They’ll bring a mic around.

-Loch: Yeah, maybe just to say that there’s, one of the studies they’ve done with long-term meditators similar to what you said is that they took meditators and gave them a shock response.
+Loch: Yeah, maybe I could just say, one of the studies they’ve done with long-term meditators similar to what you said, is that they took meditators and gave them a shock response.
 This is Richie Davidson at University of Wisconsin.
 And then they would say, “Okay, we’re gonna give you another one.”
 And then say, “Okay, get ready.
 In a few minutes, we’re gonna give you another one.”
 And so, people who weren’t trained started doing anticipatory anxiety.
 And then they had the spike of the pain and then after effect association of the feeling to past associations of past associations.
-Whereas people who were in kind of awake who had done, Tibetans who were in like 10,000 hours, there was almost no anticipation.
+Whereas people who were kind of awake, Tibetans who had done around 10,000 hours, there was almost no anticipation.
 And then they would have equal or more feeling, but then have very immediately returned to baseline.
 So, it’s almost the lack of suffering about pain that goes, not the human pain.
 So, the human experience, you jump, fine.
-Then just you come back, where do you come back to?
+Then you just come back, where do you come back to?
 To associating about fear from a fearful part of your brain, maybe.
-But then there’s also the learned kind of familiarization to come back to, kind of a loving presence.
+But then there’s also the learned kind of familiarization to come back to, a kind of a loving presence.

-Rick: You need to jump if your hand’s on the stove or a bus is coming or something like that.
+Rick: You need to jump if your hand is on the stove or a bus is coming or something like that.

-Loch: Yes, I think we would agree in, but also on the relative sense, it’s relatively real.
+Loch: Yes, I think we would agree, but also, on the relative sense, it’s relatively real.
 So again, it’s the ultimate and the relative.

-Francis: Well, it’s like that’s true and yet there’s no problem either with the terms or their experience of relative and absolute.
-Yeah, on an absolute level, there’s no such thing as relative and absolute.
+Francis: Well, that is true and yet there is no problem either with the terms or their experience of relative and absolute.
+Yeah, on an absolute level, there is no such thing as relative and absolute.
 But on a relative level, there is.
 And since the relative is included, then that’s okay too.
 You know?
-So, yeah.

-Rick: None of us are physicists, but it’s worth reminding us all that we’ve all heard talks by physicists in which they actually illustrate this “form is emptiness, emptiness is form” statement by telling us how empty form actually is and how the form we see is in a way comprised of emptiness, you know, made up of it.
-I don’t know if anyone wants to comment on that, but I always like sort of, and it’s the theme of this conference, how modern science and some of its principles can be an adjunct or an aid to spirituality and clarify a lot of things.
+Rick: None of us are physicists, but it is worth reminding us all that we’ve all heard talks by physicists in which they actually illustrate this “form is emptiness, emptiness is form” statement by telling us how empty form actually is and how the form we see is in a way comprised of emptiness, you know, made up of it.
+I don’t know if anyone wants to comment on that.
+It is the theme of this conference, but I always like how modern science and some of its principles can be an adjunct or an aid to spirituality and clarify a lot of things.

-Loch: I mean, just toward embodiment, just saying emptiness in some ways is empty like space, but another definition of emptiness from the root word, Svi means, they often say, it’s the invisible life force within a seed that helps it grow into a tree.
-So invisible, but dynamic, not empty meaning vacuum.
+Loch: I mean, just toward embodiment, just saying emptiness in some ways is empty like space, but another definition of emptiness from the root word, Svi means, they often say, it is the invisible life force within a seed that helps it grow into a tree.
+So invisible, but dynamic, not empty as meaning a vacuum.

-Rick: And there too, science says that at the subtle levels, there’s incredible dynamism, you know, I mean, in a cubic centimeter of empty space, there’s more latent energy than there is in the entire manifest universe at a certain level.
+Rick: And there too, science says that at the subtle levels, there is incredible dynamism, you know, in a cubic centimeter of empty space, there is more latent energy than there is in the entire manifest universe at a certain level.

-Loch: Yeah, and then the other definition of emptiness is means interconnected, meaning there’s no thing in itself that is an entity in itself that’s independent, which means that a tree is not independent of sun, water, that it can’t exist, no thing exists in itself.
+Loch: Yeah, and then the other definition of emptiness means interconnected, meaning there is no thing in itself that is an entity in itself that’s independent, which means that a tree is not independent of sun, water, that it can’t exist, so no thing exists in itself.
 That emptiness in some ways, which we’ve associated with vacuum in the West, means interdependent, means we’re all interrelated, interconnected.
-So, it also ultimately points to everything is empty means everything is interconnected and one has a unity about it, a dynamic unity is what emptiness means.
+So, it also ultimately points to “everything is empty” meaning everything is interconnected and one has a unity about it, a dynamic unity is what emptiness means.

-Mukti: Well, I would suggest to be really true to your nature, meaning there’s a tendency, like earlier Loch mentioned something about how I referred to stopping and then he proceeded to do an exercise that was kind of a, would you say like stepping back or moving out?
+Mukti: Well, I would suggest to be really true to your nature, meaning there is a tendency, like earlier Loch mentioned something about how I referred to stopping and then he proceeded to do an exercise that was kind of a, would you say: stepping back or moving out?

 Loch: Until you find something that stopped, yeah.

-Mukti: Yeah, until you find something that’s already stopped.
-But I think essentially, this is a kind of a mechanical way of answering it, but there’s a way of this subject-object relationship that we experience often, and especially prior to awakening, that’s more predominant.
-And so, one would be like a path of, you could say stepping forward or maybe forward and down or something that would be perhaps thought of more as a path of union, of like really offering our lens of awareness through our attention into a sense of a path of union.
-There can also be a kind of stepping back or out and just growing the sense of our self that feels at the center of experience, growing our attention in a very global way and an opening to a sense of awareness that is in a way like bridging our sense of subject with this world of objects.
-It’s just opening our awareness.
-And so that could be maybe thought of as a different path as opposed to a path of union.
-You know, maybe it would be a path of, you know, a kind of contemplation of this.
+Mukti: Yeah, until you find something that has already stopped.
+But I think essentially, this is a kind of a mechanical way of answering it, but there is a way of this subject-object relationship that we experience often, and especially prior to awakening, that is more predominant.
+And so, one would be like a path of, you could say, stepping forward or maybe forward and down or something that would be perhaps thought of more as a path of union, of really offering our lens of awareness through our attention into a sense of a path of union.
+There can also be a kind of stepping back or out and just growing the sense of our self that feels it is at the center of experience, growing our attention in a very global way and an opening to a sense of awareness that is like bridging our sense of subject with this world of objects.
+It is just opening our awareness.
+And so maybe that could be thought of as a different path, as opposed to a path of union.
+You know, maybe it would be a path of a kind of contemplation of this.
 It could be a stepping of unhooking, stepping back could involve a lot of unhooking concepts of minds or more of the neti-neti approach.
 So, some people would be more drawn to that.
-Some people would be more drawn to the union path, whether it’s, you know, giving their concentration and their heart and their being to a sense of the presence of the mystery of what we are.
+Some people would be more drawn to the union path, whether it’s giving their concentration and their heart and their being to a sense of the presence of the mystery of what we are.
 And then, as I had mentioned, there can be a kind of stopping.
-And either that stopping, you know, just is right, right, independent of stepping out or in or some kind of movement of our consciousness.
+And either that stopping is just right, independent of stepping out or in or some kind of movement of our consciousness.
 It could just be independent or it could be somehow connected with.
-Like when Loch said you can like open out till you sense what is already stopped, then there’s the point of stopping.
-Or maybe through a path of union, there’s a way of entering, offering your human consciousness to something so completely until that offering unites with whatever is the object of its interest, whether it be, you know, a sense of presence or divine or a prayer or whatever it might be.
+Like when Loch said you can open out until you sense what has already stopped, then there’s the point of stopping.
+Or maybe through a path of union, there is a way of entering, offering your human consciousness to something so completely until that offering unites with whatever is the object of its interest, whether it be a sense of presence or divine or a prayer or whatever it might be.
 But then there’s a kind of stopping because the joining is complete.
-So those are kind of like really big, broad strokes of trying to speak to your question.
+So those are really big, broad strokes of trying to speak to your question.
 But then there could maybe be something more particular as well.

-Francis: Well, like what I hear you saying, basically is you find a path of spiritual practice.
-I mean, that’s what it boils down to.
-And I, you know, and I often, I think I’m a very, very practice-oriented teacher, which isn’t always the most popular thing.
+Francis: Well, what I hear you saying, basically, is you find a path of spiritual practice.
+I mean, that is what it boils down to.
+And often I think I’m a very, very practice-oriented teacher, which isn’t always the most popular thing.
 I think all of us actually are.
-But my sense is that I’ve boiled down practice to three like primary practices.
-And the way I boiled it down was I just reflected on my own path and my own life and what worked for me and what brought me to a sense of clarity.
+But my sense is that I’ve boiled down practice to three primary practices.
+And the way I boiled it down was that I just reflected on my own path and my own life and what worked for me and what brought me to a sense of clarity.
 And that was the path of meditation, some form of meditation, the path of surrender and the path of service.
-And I think much like a fitness program, you know, when we wanna get fit, when we wanna get in shape to run a marathon or, you know, compete in the Olympics or whatever we’re doing, we often take a kind of multi-dimensional approach.
-So, you get like, you know, nourishment, you get proper nourishment, so you get diet, you get aerobic exercise and you get anaerobic exercise.
+And I think much like a fitness program, you know, when we want to get fit, when we want to get in shape to run a marathon or compete in the Olympics or whatever we’re doing, we often take a multi-dimensional approach.
+So, you get nourishment, you get proper nourishment, so you get diet, you get aerobic exercise and you get anaerobic exercise.
 You know, you try to build up the muscular system and skeletal system, and you try to pare it down and get it sleek and slim and fit.
 And then you also put food into that.
-So, there’s like three-prong approach to bringing out what’s already here, that kind of wholeness or fullness or optimum health, which is already intrinsically within us.
+So, there is a three-prong approach to bringing out what’s already here, that kind of wholeness or fullness or optimum health, which is already intrinsically within us.
 And I think awakening is very similar.
 It’s already here.
-We’re already really, in one sense, we’re already all awake, but we need to kind of bring that potential out.
-And I think spiritual practice helps us, like Loch’s practices are, I think, kind of crystallized or boiled down, essential what spiritual practice is, which is just touching in to our true nature, touching into it again and again, briefly, just touching and touching and touching until we finally get, oh, this has always been here.
-And then that’s awakening.
-But I think we go a little bit off-kelter when we start thinking of awakening or enlightenment is something I don’t now have, and then I need to do all these things to get what I don’t have, when really, it’s about discovering.
-And I think, like Mukti said, there’s all these different approaches at different seasons in our lives, different people are karmically different, different ages, different maturity levels.
-So, it’s something you have to kind of find your way with.
-But I would say like, a one phrase answer to your question is, and it’s again, not always popular, but we need to live a life of focused spiritual practice.
+In one sense, we’re already all awake, but we need to bring that potential out.
+And I think spiritual practice helps us, like Loch’s practices are crystallized or boiled down, essentially what spiritual practice is, which is just touching in to our true nature, touching into it again and again, briefly, just touching and touching and touching until we finally get, “oh, this has always been here.”
+And then, that’s awakening.
+But I think we go a little bit off-kelter when we start thinking of awakening or enlightenment as something I don’t now have, and then I need to do all these things to get what I don’t have, when really, it’s about discovering.
+And I think, as Mukti said, there are all these different approaches at different seasons in our lives, different people are karmically different, different ages, different maturity levels.
+So, it’s something you have to find your way with.
+But I would say, a one phrase answer to your question is, and it’s again, not always popular, but we need to live a life of focused spiritual practice.

 Francis: Let’s crack a beer and watch football. (laughing)